 Tracey Lane Russo grew up in Tennessee and, in 1993, earned her undergraduate degree from New York University where she graduated magna cum laude and was named a Founders Day Scholar.
 In 1997 following her graduation from the University of Connecticut School of Law she clerked for the Honorable Francis X. Hennessey of the Connecticut Appellate Court.
 After completing her clerkship, Ms. Russo joined the New Haven office of a large, international law firm where she focused her practice on civil litigation.

 In 2011 Ms. Russo opened her principal office in Orange focusing her law practice on all aspects of family law – from prenuptial agreements to divorce – as well as the litigation of complex medical malpractice and personal injury cases.

-Ms. Russo serves on the executive board of three local charities -- the Literacy Volunteers of Southern Connecticut, the Nicole Donzello Foundation, and Amity Pop Warner.
+Ms. Russo lives in Orange with her husband Greg and their three children.
+She serves on the executive board of three local charities -- the Literacy Volunteers of Southern Connecticut, the Nicole Donzello Foundation, and Amity Pop Warner.
 She is a past vice chair of the Amity Board of Education.

 Ms. Russo is a member of the Milford Bar Association and, in addition to speaking at seminars focused on trial preparation and presentation, served as a past adjunct professor for first-year law students at the University of Connecticut School of Law.